China generated over half world's coal-fired power in 2020 - study

 SHANGHAI, March 29 (Reuters) - China generated 53% of the world's total coal-fired power in 2020, nine percentage points more that five years earlier, despite climate pledges and the building of hundreds of renewable energy plants, a global data study showed on Monday.

-Although China added a record 71.7 gigawatts (GW) of wind power and 48.2 GW of solar last year, it was the only G20 nation to see a significant jump in coal-fired generation, said Ember, the London-based energy and climate research group.
+Although China added a record 71.7 gigawatts (GW) of wind power and 48.2 GW of solar last year, it was the only G20 nation to see a significant jump in coal-fired generation, according to research from Ember, a London-based energy and climate research group.

-China has promised to reduce its dependence on coal and bring emissions of climate-warming greenhouse gas to a peak before 2030 and become "carbon neutral" by 2060.
+The country has promised to reduce its dependence on coal in a bid to bring emissions of climate-warming greenhouse gas to a peak before 2030 and become "carbon neutral" by 2060.

 "China is like a big ship, and it takes time to turn in another direction," said Muyi Yang, senior analyst with Ember and one of the report's authors.

-China has been unable to find enough clean energy to meet rapid increases in demand, with renewables meeting only half of China's power consumption growth last year.
+China has so far been unable to find enough clean energy to meet rapid increases in electricity demand.
+Renewables met only around half of China's power consumption growth last year.

 New coal-fired power installations reached 38.4 GW in 2020, more than three times the amount built by the rest of the world, according to a February research report.

-China also approved 46.1 GW of new coal-fired projects last year, more than the previous three years combined, with new projects still getting the go-ahead until late in the year, environment group Greenpeace said on Monday.

-China slashed the share of coal in total energy consumption from around 70% a decade ago to 56.8% last year.
-But absolute generation volumes rose 19% over the 2016-2020 period, Ember calculated.
+China has steadily reduced the share of coal in total energy consumption from around 70% a decade ago to 56.8% last year.
+But absolute generation volumes still rose 19% over the 2016-2020 period, Ember calculated.

 In its 2021-2025 five-year plan, China vowed to "rationally control the scale and pace of development in the construction of coal-fired power," and Yang said tougher measures could follow.